Muhammad0320/audiophile--f/client/README.md

 - **Cart Notification** : This gives a preview on the total quantity of items that are present in the cart.

 - **Responsiveness:** With all the nice features in this website, it is also fully responsive on desktops, tablets and mobile devices.

+- **Interactive Modal Window**: This app features a nice modal window which helps users to perform simple tasks instead of navigating to another page which might be annoying sometimes and can simply be minimized as simple as clicking outside the modal window.

 - **Feedback window** : A fun little and minimalistic popup window which act as give the users a feedback about their currently fultilled request, activitiy or interaction with the app.